-- The structure and function of each group that contributes to the development of those recommendations and, - The alignment of the groups to one another
+- The structure and function of each group that contributes to the development of those recommendations, and - The alignment of the groups to one another

-The resources used for developing these processes are ACCJC accreditation standards, the California Education Code, and Title 5, California Code of Regulations.
+The resources used for developing these processes are Accrediting Commission for Community and Junior Colleges (ACCJC) policies, eligibility requirements, and accreditation standards, the California Education Code, and Title 5, California Code of Regulations.

 The SOCCCD District-wide Planning and Decision-Making Manual was initially adopted in 2011.
 To maintain the credibility of this document as a valuable resource, the District-wide Planning Council prepares a comprehensive revision of the document every five years and makes minor updates annually.
 Through these two review processes, one completed annually, and one completed every five years, the evolution of this document reflects the inevitable changes in planning and decision-making processes that are to be expected as part of the District's cycle of continuous quality improvement.
-Refer to the District SharePoint site at https://sharepoint.socccd.edu for the most current version as well as an archive of previous iterations.
+Refer to the District website for the most current version as well as an archive of previous iterations.